Terracotta-OSS/terracotta-core/README.txt

 Under "terracotta-kit" there's a README showing you how to build different types of Terracotta kits

+You can also just initiate a kit build from the community folder.
+This will also take the projects in the devwork folder into account.
+Simply run this from the community folder:

+%> mvn install -DskipTests -Pkit,enterprise,os -am -pl terracotta-kit

 ******************************************************************************
 6. To start/stop TC server from the build (not using kit)